DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: -1em Appendix

-This section details our hyper-parameter configurations applied to defenses and to our DeepSE-WF estimator.
-While we use default parameters for WF defenses, as suggested in their original papers, we shed light on the particular configurations used.
+To evaluate our estimation approaches and assess their performance, we used a number of defenses which are simulated on the timing representation.
+While we use default parameters for WF defenses, as suggested in their original papers, here we shed light on the particular configurations used.